rumoncarter/Technology-Code-of-Practice/README.md

 # Technology Code of Practice

-The BC Technology Code of Practice is a DRAFT set of criteria to help the BC Government design, build and buy better technology.
-The Code is envisioned to be used as a cross-government agreed standard in government's in-development spend control process.
+The BC Technology Code of Practice, being developed pursuant to BC's Digital Framework and the priority actions therein, is a DRAFT set of criteria to help the BC Government design, build and buy better technology.
+The Code is envisioned to be used as a cross-government agreed standard in government's new, in-development digital investment and implementation process.

-The Technology Code of Practice has been developed pursuant to the Strategy for Digital BC.

-Once released in final form, you will be <em>required</em> to follow this Code from the start of your technology programme, project or product development.
+The Code as it exists below is an alpha (https://developer.gov.bc.ca/Agile-Delivery-Journey/Alpha), modelled after exemplars from leading jurisdictions, being developed at the direction of central government.
+The intent is for this Alpha Code to be socialized and iterated with the BCGov digital community, ultimately coming to form a co-created Practice that is uniformly adopted and followed from the start of any BC Government technology programme, project or product development.

 ## The Technology Code of Practice in Context

-This Code is envisioned to be part of an interconnected set of guidance and standards for all BC Public Service employees engaged in applying the culture, processes, business models and technology of the internet era to meeting the needs and expectations of the people of British Columbia - that is to say, the Digital BC community:
+This Code is envisioned to be part of an interconnected set of guidance and standards for all BC Public Service employees and partners engaged in applying the culture, processes, business models and technology of the digital era to meeting the needs and expectations of the people of British Columbia - that is to say, the Digital BC community:

-* Our British Columbia Public Service Oath of Employment (https://www2.gov.bc.ca/assets/gov/careers/managers-supervisors/managing-employee-labour-relations/oath_of_employment.pdf) and Standards of Conduct (https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/standards-of-conduct);
+* For employees, our British Columbia Public Service Oath of Employment (https://www2.gov.bc.ca/assets/gov/careers/managers-supervisors/managing-employee-labour-relations/oath_of_employment.pdf) and Standards of Conduct (https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/standards-of-conduct);
-* A set of (DRAFT) Digital Principles - fundamental propositions - intended to serve as the foundation for a system of behaviors to guide the work of the Digital BC community;
+* A new set of (DRAFT) Digital Principles - fundamental propositions - intended to serve as the foundation for a system of behaviors to guide the work of the Digital BC community (find those Principles here: https://github.com/bcgov/digital-principles/);
 * A new (DRAFT) Service Standard, intended to guide internet era teams to create and run great public services, no matter the channel through which those services are delivered (i.e. whether digital or not); and
 * For those using technology, this new (DRAFT) Technology Code of Practice.

 It is envisioned that this Code will eventually reside as a GitHub repository at https://github.com/bcgov/ and online as part of https://digital.gov.bc.ca/.
 The content has been borrowed heavily - with gratitude - from the UK's Technology Code of Practice (https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice).
+In the content below, the drafters of this BC TCoP have left a number of UK-specific references to policies, guidance, blog posts, etc., having done so as signals to the kinds of artifacts relevant teams in the BCGov must/should consider creating for the BC context.

+A specific note re: cloud: At the time of original drafting of this BC TCoP, British Columbia has very recently amended its Freedom of Information and Protection of Privacy Act, having done so to, amongst other rationale, modernize this statute for the purpose of enabling the use of cloud services.
+However, while the UK Technology Code of Practice references a "cloud first policy," it would be very presumptive at this time to envision such a policy for British Columbia.
+Instead, the original drafters have taken the liberty of leaving reference to cloud in this BC TCoP, but using the term "intelligent."
+This language is not endorsed and is simply included as a placeholder for future consideration.

+There are other uses of language in this in-development Code - e.g. "BC Private Cloud," "Investment & Implementation" - that should not be taken as anything more than placeholders, rather than foreshadowing or signals of future intent on the part of government or the agencies responsible for the matters set out below.

 ## The purpose of the Technology Code of Practice

-Following the Technology Code of Practice will help you gain approval to spend from your department spend control process or from the BCDS Standards Assurance team, avoiding activities that’ll result in your application being rejected.
+Following the Technology Code of Practice will help you gain approval to spend from your department investment process / from the BC Digital Service Investment & Implementation team, avoiding activities that’ll result in your application being rejected.
 It will also help you introduce technology that:

 * meets user needs, based on research with your users
 * can be shared across government